starling-lab/starling.utdallas.edu/_datasets/09-DDI.md

 4. Molecular Fingerprint similarity: Fingerprints are bit-string representations of the molecular structure of the drugs.
 A similarity score between the fingerprints of each pair of drugs is generated using the python rdkit[2] package.
 5. MACCS fingerprint similarity: are 166 bit structural key descriptors in which each bit is associated with a SMARTS[3] pattern.

+All the similarity matrices are symmetric in nature and the data consists of 196 drugs (thus 196x196 sized matrices).
+Since every drug can react with all the other drugs except itself, 196 drugs correspond to (196*195)/2 = 19110 possible interactions.
+Since the data is symmetric, only the upper(lower) half of the similarity matrices should be used.

+### Download

+Download: [DDI_data_196_drugs.zip] (https://github.com/boost-starai/BoostSRL-Misc/blob/master/DDI_data_196_drugs.zip) (232 KB)
+The dataset consists of the 5 similarity measures, the true labels of the drug pairs and the name of the drugs involved.
 References:

 [1] Lao, Ni, and William W. Cohen.
 "Relational retrieval using a combination of path-constrained random walks."
 Machine learning 2010